zth/rescript-relay/rescript-relay-documentation/docs/tutorial/intro.md

 This tutorial is built with ReScript, so [very basic knowledge of ReScript](https://rescript-lang.org/docs/manual/latest/introduction) is helpful as well.

 :::info
 **IMPORTANT**: The tutorial is meant to be gone through in order, as the exercises build on each other.
-You’ll be making incremental changes to an example app, so later section won’t make sense if you haven’t done the earlier sections.
+You’ll be making incremental changes to an example app, so later sections won’t make sense if you haven’t done the earlier sections.
 :::

 ---